volodymyrhudyma/blog/content/blog/2020-11-11-the-right-way-of-using-the-console-object-in-javascript.md

 Creates a new inline group and indents it by an additional level until the `console.groupEnd()` is called.

-The method accepts an argument which is optional and if passed, it is used as the group name, otherwise the group name defaults to **console.group**.
+The method accepts an argument which is optional and if passed, it is used as the group name, otherwise the group name defaults to the **console.group**.

 Nested groups can be used for better visualization of all logs printed to the console.